 List of schools

-View the directory of educational establishments within North Yorkshire.
+You can search the directory of educational establishments within North Yorkshire on the government website

 How to choose a school

-You may already have a school in mind, but remember that you will need to list several preferences on your application form.
-Make sure you've read our advice about preferencing before you fill in the form.
+You may already have a school in mind, but remember that you need to list several preferences on your application form.
+Make sure you have read our advice about preferencing before you fill in the form.

-- different types of schools have different values, teaching methods and admissions policies and some schools have specialist services for children with special educational needs (find out more about the different types of school here)
+• be aware that different types of schools have different values, teaching methods and admissions policies - find out more about the different types of school in our glossary

-- most schools receive regular visits by inspectors from the Office for Standards in Education, Children’s Services and Skills, or Ofsted, which publishes regular inspection reports online - you can search for Ofsted reports by postcode, town or area (Ofsted is changing the way it inspects schools with a new education inspection framework)
+• search for the school's Ofsted reports on the Ofsted website by postcode, town or area - most schools receive regular visits by inspectors from the Office for Standards in Education, Children’s Services and Skills, or Ofsted, which publishes regular inspection reports online

-- if your child has special educational needs or disabilities, it’s a good idea to look at the school’s SEN Information Report, as this explains their ethos and approach to meeting the needs of children with SEND - you can find this on the school’s own website, where you will also find lots of other useful information (there is more advice about choosing a school for parents of children with SEND here)
+• look at the school's Special Educational Needs Information Report if your child has special education needs or disabilities - this explains their ethos and approach to meeting the needs of children with SEND - you can find this on the school’s own website, where you will also find lots of other useful information

 Map: all schools and catchment areas